-Members of staff to whom disclosures are made should initiate the following procedures themselves and/or consult with the relevant staff as appropriate:
+Members of staff to whom disclosures are made to should initiate the following procedures themselves and/or consult with the relevant staff as appropriate:

-- All disclosures, whether from a pupil, a parent or a member of staff, should be taken seriously and treated with sensitivity. - Parents will always be informed if their child has been found to be either a victim or a perpetrator of a bullying incident.
-All instances of suspected bullying should be recorded on the Behaviour Log (and incident form for longer notes) and reported to Phase Leaders. the Deputy Headteacher and Lead teacher Coordinator, as the Unique Child pastoral leader, and Headteacher should also be informed. - Victims, alleged bullies and witnesses should be interviewed separately, and their accounts of the incident are to be written down on the incident sheet. - In the course of this procedure, enquiries should be made to ascertain whether the alleged bully has been involved in similar incidents involving this or other pupils, thus enabling patterns of behaviour to be established. - Serious cases will be discussed with the Headteacher.
-After consultation, the Senior Leadership Team will determine which level of the school sanctions is most appropriate to deal with the incident.
+- All disclosures, whether from a learner, a parent or a member of staff, should be taken seriously and treated with sensitivity. - Parents will always be informed if their child has been found to be either a victim or a perpetrator of a bullying incident.
+All instances of suspected bullying should be recorded on CPOMS and reported to Phase Leaders and SLT where relevant. - Victims, alleged bullies and witnesses should be interviewed separately, and their accounts of the incident are to be written down on the Learner Account Form. - In the course of this procedure, enquiries should be made to ascertain whether the alleged bully has been involved in similar incidents involving this or other learners, thus enabling patterns of behaviour to be established. - Serious cases will be discussed with the Headteacher.
+After consultation, the Senior Leadership Team will determine the appropriate way to handle the incident, in line with our Behaviour for Learning Policy.